MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### base64ToString

 Return the string version for a base64-encoded string, effectively decoding the base64 string.
-Use this function rather than [decodeBase64](#decodeBase64).
-Although both functions work the same way, base64ToString() is preferred.

 ```
 base64ToString('<value>')